 Maybe you like to buy shrimp in bulk, or perhaps you have more cheese than you can use before it goes bad.
-Freezing these ingredients extends the shelf life.
-It’s especially great if you are cooking for one, but still want to take advantage of bulk deals.
+Freezing these ingredients extends their shelf lives.
+It’s especially great if you are cooking for one or two, but still want to take advantage of great bulk deals.

 - What foods can be frozen

-To make things easier, you’ll be able to print this chart out to stick on your fridge or kitchen wall, so that you will always have this handy info nearby.
-Before we get to that, though, here are some helpful tips to get you started with properly freezing and storing foods.
+To make things easier, you’ll be able to print this chart to stick on your fridge or kitchen wall, so you’ll always have this handy info nearby.
+Below, you will also find helpful tips to get you started with properly freezing and storing foods.

 What Foods Can Be Frozen?

-First, it’s important to note that freezing most foods will change the quality and texture.
-For example, if you freeze fresh tomatoes, they will turn mushy in the freezer, so they won’t be as enjoyable in a salad.
-But dicing or pureeing them for a soup will yield tasty results!
+First, it’s important to note that freezing food will usually change the quality and texture.
+For example, if you freeze fresh tomatoes, they will turn mushy in the freezer, so they won’t be as enjoyable in a salad or sandwich.
+But dicing or pureeing tomatoes that have been frozen for a soup will yield tasty results!

 Our rule of thumb is that most foods freeze well, but some will require more prep than others.
 Saving time is another way to save money, so you don’t want to buy a ton of groceries just for freezing.
-After all, frozen foods have a shelf life as well, and forgetting about them is just like buying fresh food and not using them, but you also spent time to prep them for the freezer.
+After all, frozen foods have a shelf life as well, so you want to make sure you don’t spend time prepping foods only to forget about using them.

 The longer that food stays in the freezer, the lower its quality.
-Keep track of what you have stored in the freezer by keeping inventory with a magnetic board.
-That way, you can still enjoy tasty foods from the freezer, since you know how long they’ve been in there.
-Tweet this tip.
+So, keep track of what you have stored in the freezer by keeping inventory with a magnetic board.
+That way, you can still enjoy delicious foods from the freezer because you know exactly how long they’ve been in there.

 - Dairy products, such as milk, cheese, yogurt, butter, and eggs